rstudio/gcfgenv/README.md

   value was defaulted, so resetting a field's default via environment variable could lead to surprising results.

-* Subsections with whitespace in the subsection heading (i.e. `[Section "Sub Section"]`) require environment variable keys that have whitespace.
-This does not work in most shells or environments.
+* Modifying subsections with whitespace in the heading (i.e. `[Section "Sub Section"]`) requires using environment variables with whitespace, since any form of automatic substitution (with e.g. `_` or `-`) would lead to ambiguity.
-  We recommend using `snake_case` or `kebab-case` in lieu of whitespace delimited subsection headings.
+  However, most shells and other tools do not handle whitespace in environment variables well, so we recommend using `snake_case` or `kebab-case` in subsection headings instead.
-  A whitespace substitute (i.e. `_` or `-`) is not implemented in environment variable parsing because it leads to non-deterministic behavior or unwieldy complexity.
-Choose your subsection headers wisely.

 ## Versioning